-He was jailed, and while there St. Valentine restored sight and hearing to the daughter of his jailer by laying his hands on her: a miracle which prompted the jailer to be baptized along with his family and forty-four other family members and servants.
-But finally after being beaten with clubs and stones, St. Valentine was beheaded on 14 February 270 AD.
+He was jailed, and while there, St. Valentine restored sight and hearing to the daughter of his jailer by laying his hands on her-- a miracle which prompted the jailer to be baptized along with his family and forty-four other family members and servants.
+But finally, after being beaten with clubs and stones, St. Valentine has beheaded on 14 February 270 AD.
 And on the day of his death, he wrote a letter to the jailer’s daughter and signed it, “Your Valentine.”

-Well I found a $2.00 book in the Goodwill store called The 30 Secrets of Happily Married Couples by Dr. Paul Coleman.
-It was written in 1992, but the statistics from a Gallup survey at that time were astounding.
+Well, I found a $2.00 book in the Goodwill store called The 30 Secrets of Happily Married Couples by Dr. Paul Coleman.
+It was written in 1992, but the statistics from a Gallup survey were astounding.
 According to the survey, “Happiness in a marriage is better predicted by how often a couple prays together than by how often they make love.
 Couples who pray together (compared to couples who don’t) report having greater respect for their mate (83 percent versus 62 percent), agree on how to raise children (73 percent versus 59 percent), are more playful (56 percent versus 45 percent), and believe their mate is a skilled lover (62 percent versus 49 percent).
 Individual prayer correlates with marital happiness, too, but joint prayer correlates at a level twice as high.”

 Now it gets even more interesting.
-If joint prayer can help your marriage (and I would also add your dating with chastity), it can also help in other amazing ways.
-Dr. Larry Dossey wrote in Recovering the Soul in 1989 that numerous experiments showed that prayer even helped germinating seeds.
+If joint prayer can help your marriage (and I would also add your dating with chastity), it can help in other amazing ways.
+Dr. Larry Dossey wrote in Recovering the Soul in 1989 that numerous experiments showed that prayer even helped to germinate seeds.
 Prayed for seeds grew more shoots than non-prayed for seeds.
 And researchers even “stressed” some seeds by adding salt water to the seed container.
 “The results were consistent and striking: prayer worked even better when the seeds were under stress.”
 And Dr. Dossey elaborated that non-directed prayer (thy will be done approach such as in The Lord’s Prayer) worked even better than directed prayer (where one prays for something specific).
 “While both types of prayer worked, non-directed prayer brought results almost twice as powerful as directed prayer.”
 So if prayer even works in something as simple as plant growth, why not give it a get-go within your dating or marriage.

 Take each other’s hands.

 As an addendum, I shared the above statistics with my son and his wife as they were embarking on their honeymoon.
 David reported back with these results.
-“We prayed together on Thursday, Friday, and Saturday and they were amazing, smooth sailing days.
+“We prayed together on Thursday, Friday, and Saturday, and they were amazing smooth sailing days.
 Everything worked well.
 Then on Sunday, we forgot, and it was a crappy day that ended with a head injury from roller-blading.
-Man if we had taken two minutes to pray, maybe that injury would have been offset.”
+Man, if we had taken two minutes to pray, maybe that injury would have been offset.”

 So there you have it.
 The Bible has a lot, of course, to say about prayer, but perhaps one of my favorite passages comes from Mark 11:24 (NRSVCE), “So I tell you, whatever you ask for in prayer believe that you have received it, and it will be yours.”
-Powerful stuff in your free gift; now employ it.
+Powerful stuff in your gift; now employ it.